aanker/xwordlist/docs/index.md

 This will provide you with lines of text which is probably not what you ultimately want for a word list.
 The next option to use is `--convert` which takes any block of text and turns it into a list of words.
 To make it crossword construction ready, you will also want to remove any non-alphabetic characters using `--strip` or `-s` which gets rid of everything (including numbers) that you would not want in your word list.

-For more information about the program’s content parsing ability, including how to target specific html class names or individual tags, see the [expanded help page](/help).
+For more information about the program’s content parsing ability, including how to target specific html class names or individual tags and how to use regex patterns, see the [expanded help page](/help).

 ### Word Transformation